ZackMurray89/MERNBlog/MERN-Blog.md

   npm i react-router-dom

 From here we will setup the routes.
 Make sure to import BrowserRouter, Routes, and Route from 'react-router-dom' and to import all of newly created pages.
 Then we will setup the App.jsx page with all of our pages and routes.
 After this go to your browser and try out going to each page to ensure there are no typos.

+## Components

+Now we will start to build our components.
+The first one will be our header.
+So, create a 'Header.jsx' file, add it to our BrowserRouter, and use CTRL+Space to import it at the top of the file.
+To do this we will be using 'Flowbite React'